 Visit tree and garden planting sites in our communities to water plants and monitor project success

-Support environmental education programs, including our partnership with a summer camp that will include fishing and canoeing with fifth-graders
+Support environmental education programs, including our partnership with a summer camp, which will include fishing and canoeing with middle school students

-Create community outreach materials, such flyers for events, social media posts, or e-newsletter articles
+Create community outreach materials, such as flyers for events, social media posts, or e-newsletter articles

 Plan and implement their own capstone project with the help of ShoreRivers staff.
-Examples of capstone projects include, but are not limited to, community green space beautification such as murals or native plantings, organizing community cleanups, or creating an issue awareness or behavior change campaign.
+Examples of capstone projects include, but are not limited to, organizing community cleanups, creating an issue awareness or behavior change campaign, or community green space beautification such as murals or native plantings.

-Other possible activities include helping our volunteer oyster growers, helping collect underwater grass seeds, removing invasive species, litter clean ups, cleaning supplies, and more
+Other possible activities include helping collect underwater grass seeds, visiting community partners who also work in the Choptank River watershed, removing invasive species, participating in litter clean ups, cleaning supplies, and more.

 ShoreRivers’ high school summer interns will be expected to: